AlexKay15/Alex-Kay-Projects/README.md

 - low-level programming
 - computer organization

-Some repositories are course-structured and named by lab or phase, but this page highlights the projects most relevant for internships and engineering roles.
+Some repositories are course-structured and named by lab or phase.
+This page highlights the projects most relevant for internship-level roles.